akabe1/OAUTHScan/README.md

 # Installation
-After downloaded (or cloned) the OAUTHScan repository, build it using gradle, and finally import the generated 'OAUTHscan-1.0.jar' file via Burp Extender tab.
-Alternatively is possible to install it from official Burp App Store.
+First download (or clone) the OAUTHScan repository from this repo.
+Then build it using gradle command: `gradlew build fatJar`.
+Finally use the Burp GUI Extender tab to import the generated 'OAUTHscan-all-X.Y.jar' file (located on "build/libs/" project folder).

 # Usage